Ayesha Faridi

-Ayesha Faridi (born 8 February 1979) is an anchor for the Indian business news channel ET Now.
+Ayesha Faridi (born 8 February 1982) is an anchor for the Indian business news channel ET Now.

+Personal life

+Ayesha is the daughter of Javed Faridi and Vinita Faridi.
+She married architect Nakul Vengsarkar, the son of cricketer Dilip Vengsarkar, on April 27, 2013 in a high-profile ceremony held in New Delhi.

 Career

 Ayesha began her career in 2003 with BBC World Service as a Reporter where she reported and anchored BBC's weekly half-hr show BBC Extra.
 Formulated, conceptualized and executed scripts, editing and show structures for BBC.